 The pace of home sales certainly varies based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
 You'll note that the sale of homes for less than \$200,000 increased through June 2010 and then declined for the next 12 months.
 This phenomenon is almost positively a result of the federal home buyer tax credit that encourated these sales during 2009 and 2010.
-Of note, however, this segment of the market (under \$200,000) has finally started to show an increase again, with steady increases since June 2011.
+Of note, however, this segment of the market (under \$200,000) has shown steady increases since June 2011, as has the \$200,000 to \$300,000 market.
 Inventory Levels by Price Range

 While overall inventory levels have increased over the past two years, the same is not true in all price ranges.
-The \$400k+ price range, for example, has seen an impressive 39% decline in inventory from 124 homes for sale in October 2009 to only 75 homes for sale today.
+The \$400k+ price range, for example, has seen an impressive 40% decline in inventory from 119 homes for sale in November 2009 to only 71 homes for sale today.
 Inventory levels of homes between \$300k and \$400k have also shown a decrease over the past two years.
 This phenomenon is likely a result of fewer and fewer builders engaging in speculative building, as had been occurring en masse during the "boom years" in the local and national housing markets.
 There continue to be high inventory levels of properties under \$200,000.
-Months of Housing Supply by Price Range
+Harrisonburg & Rockingham County Months of Housing Supply by Price Range

 With so many homes on the market (lots of sellers) and so few home sales (not so many buyers), there are very high levels of supply in our local real estate market.
-The graph above illustrates that it would take 11 months to sell all of the homes currently for sale under \$200k if the same number of buyers bought each month as have been buying (on average) over the past 12 months.
+The graph above illustrates that it would take 10 months to sell all of the homes currently for sale under \$200k if the same number of buyers bought each month as have been buying (on average) over the past 12 months.
 This supply metric gets even more extreme prices increase.
-Of note, the supply of higher end homes (\$400K+) has started to normalize again -- coming down to 23 months of homes for sale after having hit a peak of 29 months of supply in June 2011.
+Of note, the supply of higher end homes (\$400K+) has started to normalize again -- coming down to 24 months of homes for sale after having hit a peak of 29 months of supply in June 2011.
 Median Price Per Square Foot Trends Single Family Homes

 In addition to monitoring home values by overall median sales prices in our market, it can be insightful to examine the median price per square foot of homes that are selling.
 The graph above shows the median price per square foot of all single family homes sold over the past 10+ years.
 The value trend captured by this graph is quite similar to the trend shown in the single family home median sales price over the same time period, which validates that assumed set of changes in home values.
-Of note, the median price per square foot of single family homes sold has just fallen below \$100 for the first time since 2004.
+However, the median price per square foot of single family homes sold has been steadily rising through 2011 -- a trajectory we have not seen in quite some time.
 Median Price Per Square Foot by Home Size Single Family Homes